 Bolstered by tremendously funny, gifted performances by the entire cast, with a balanced, even-handed mix of light but very funny comedy and emotionally potent drama, The Big Sick makes its case to be the best comedy of the year.
 It's amazing what happens when you write a screenplay not littered with penis jokes and gratuitous four-letter words.
 It's so good, it almost justifies sitting through dreck like Fist Fight.

 Director Michael Showalter continues to display his growing dramatic chops, deftly balancing big comedy beats (Holly Hunter sounding off against a xenophobic frat boy has to be one of the movie moments of the year) with a strong emotional current.
-He also draws another suburb performance out of "Ruby Spark's" Zoe Kazan, who - aided by strong writing - elevates what could have been the 'girlfriend in a coma.'
+He also draws another superb performance out of "Ruby Spark's" Zoe Kazan, who - aided by strong writing - elevates what could have been the 'girlfriend in a coma.'

 A wonderful and humanistic romantic comedy that is as moving as it is funny.
 The script is great and the direction is on point but it is the incredibly real performances that bring it home.
 An adorable film and one of the best of 2017.
 I can't wait to see what's next for all parties.